-Trump ordered aid frozen; more Democrats want impeachment
+More Democrats now lining up for Trump impeachment probe

 The United States began providing military aid to the government of Ukraine shortly after Russia illegally annexed Ukraine’s Crimean peninsula in 2014.
 With Ukraine’s new president still grappling with separatist rebels in the east, the aid has long been viewed as a measure of Washington’s determination to push back against Russian President Vladimir Putin.

-Democrats, and some Republicans, have urged the White House to be open about Trump’s actions.
-But with no new information from the administration forthcoming, more than a dozen Democrats, including some in House leadership, added their names to those calling for impeachment proceedings.
+Democrats, and some Republicans, have urged the White House to be open about Trump’s actions, including releasing a transcript of the phone call.

-Seven House freshmen, who include a former Navy pilot, soldiers, officers and intelligence analysts, wrote in a joint op-ed that the allegations against Trump “are stunning, both in the national security threat they pose and the potential corruption they represent.”

-“These new allegations are a threat to all we have sworn to protect.
-We must preserve the checks and balances envisioned by the Founders and restore the trust of the American people in our government.
-And that is what we intend to do,” the lawmakers wrote in The Washington Post.
-The lawmakers are Reps.
-Gil Cisneros of California, Jason Crow of Colorado, Chrissy Houlahan of Pennsylvania, Elaine Luria of Virginia, Mikie Sherrill of New Jersey, Elissa Slotkin of Michigan and Abigail Spanberger of Virginia.
+Senate Democratic Leader Chuck Schumer said he would seek a vote in the Republican-controlled Senate on a resolution calling for the Trump administration to provide Congress with the whistleblower’s government complaint.

 Lawmakers are demanding details of the complaint, but the acting director of national intelligence, Joseph Maguire, has refused to share that information, citing presidential privilege.
 He is set to testify Thursday before the House.